 How do we estimate the cost of app development?

-At Mind Studios, we estimate the app development cost in these 6 stages:
+At Mind Studios, we estimate the app development pricing in these 6 stages:

 - You contact us and provide information about your project.